Trent-Farley/OTDev/Team_Documents/Milestones/Milestone2/Project_IdeasV2/InterestFinder.md

 Some of the major features this application would comprise is a database to hold information, both student and organization.
 An algorithm would need to be implemented to filter through the database to find information similar to another student in the event of a query.
 A calendar-like api of some sort would also be implemented to plan events, meet up times, etc. An account system that utilizes email confirmation would also need to be implemented in order to protect student information.
-There would also need to be an MVC framework to take in student information and display it accordingly.[b]
+There would also need to be an MVC framework to take in student information and display it accordingly.

 ## What resources will be required for you to complete this project that are not already included in the class. i.e. you already have the Microsoft stack, server, database so what else would you need?